 Since Sam’s primary job is fixated on delivering to various distribution centers across the globe, the gameplay mechanics consist of accepting new orders and successfully transporting various types of cargo from one location to the next.
 When you take on a new order, there usually is a briefing with specific instructions on what items need to be delivered along with an emphasis on speed and keeping each package in perfect condition.

 Due to the fact that you’ll be traveling across rough terrain and steep mountains by foot, you are given the ability to fabricate tools such as ladders and climbing anchors designed to help make your expedition easier.
-As you continue to establish new connections through your deliveries, you’ll get access to upgraded and additional tools in the form of non-lethal weapons, floating carriers, vehicles and more.
+As you continue to establish new connections through your deliveries, you’ll get access to upgraded and additional tools in the form of non-lethal weapons, floating carriers, vehicles, and more.

 It goes without saying that paying close attention to cargo management is the key to navigating throughout this world.
 Sam can carry items on his back, by hand, and in most cases leave certain tools attached to his suit.
 However, amassing all of this weight can definitely take a toll on your character.
 You’ll not only lose stamina quicker but carrying too much also leads to you moving slower, having to constantly press L2 and R2 buttons to keep balanced and prevent from falling over which instantly damages cargo.

 In addition to the challenges of managing packages, Sam also has to contend with dangerous obstacles in the form of BTs, Mules, and unpredictable Timefall weather patterns.
 As I described above, BTs or Beached Things are the remnants of creatures stuck between the world of the living and the dead with a desire to eat you.
-Holding your breath and moving away from there location is the best way to avoid them.
+Holding your breath and moving away from their location is the best way to avoid them.
 Mules are former couriers themselves who are obsessed with stealing your packages and will use excessive force to get them.
 Timefall rain and snowstorms rapidly age whatever objects they come into contact with, gradually deteriorating their protective containers and eventually the items themselves in the process.
 The tools that you acquire through newly formed connections all aid you in dealing with these encounters.

 However, the most important tools that play a role in your survival are the Odradeck Terrain Scanner, Bridges issued cuffs, and your Bridge Baby referred to as BB-28.
 By pressing the R1 Button, Sam is able to use the scanner to quickly survey the area and reveal not only lost cargo but also where a BT might be hiding.
-The cuffs Sam wears around his wrist provide easy access to review order instructions, look at the map, read emails and interviews and check on how much damage your cargo has received.
+The cuffs Sam wears around his wrist provide easy access to review order instructions, look at the map, read emails and interviews, and check on how much damage your cargo has received.
 Much like the BTs, BB-28 is stuck between the world of the living and the dead and can easily detect these creatures.
 Knowing this information helps you strategize how to approach enemy encounters whether you decide to use stealth or the weapons you acquire.
 Sam is also a repatriate meaning if you are killed in combat then you’ll come back to life.

 Once you complete an order, the receipt appears as a hologram at the distribution center, evaluates the condition of the package received and Sam is awarded likes and a grade for his overall performance.
 Likes are designed to increase your reputation and boost your ranking which then gives you bonus perks like the ability to carry more items etc. If you do enjoy making deliveries then you can opt to do additional standard or bot deliveries to increase your ranking and reputation even further.
 This whole grading system is very similar to how you are evaluated in the Metal Gear Solid games which fans of that franchise will feel right at home with.